ecmwf/open-ecpds/Options.md

 ### azure.blockSize
 Allow specifying the maximum size of data chunks to be transferred in parallel

+### azure.chunkSize
+Size of each block read from the input stream during upload.
+Controls memory usage and upload speed: larger values increase throughput but use more memory, while smaller values reduce memory usage but may slow down transfers.
+A value of zero forces a full download of the file into memory (default).

 ### azure.containerName
 Allow specifying the container name for the Azure account.
 These containers act as a way to group blobs together, somewhat similar to folders in a file system, but without the hierarchical structure.